Neutron scattering and muSR investigations of the spin liquid state with quenched disorder in LuCuGaO4: Introduction

 \lucu is a member of the series $RMM'$O$_4$, where $R$ is a small rare earth such as Yb$^{3+}$ or Lu$^{3+}$, $M$ is a late $3d$ transition metal cation with $+2$ charge and $M'$ is a $+3$ cation from the late transition metals or main group.
-Much attention has been focussed on LuFe$_2$O$_4$, where charge ordering of Fe$^{2+}$ and Fe$^{3+}$ is possible and is thought to underlie the multiferroicity~\cite{ikeda_2005}.
-Numerous examples with two different cations have also been characterized.
-As well as \lucuns, YMnFeO$_4$, Yb$M$FeO$_4$ ($M$ = Mg, Fe, Co, Cu), YbCuGaO$_4$, Lu$M$FeO$_4$ ($M$ = Zn, Fe, Co, Cu) and LuCoGaO$_4$ have all been studied~\cite{wiedenmann_1983,iida_1990,iida_1990_2,isobe_1990,tanaka_1990,iida_1991,matsumoto_1992,ikeda_1995,tanaka_1995,todate_1997,cava_1998,todate_1998_jpcm,todate_1998_prb,sunaga_2001,dabkowska_2002,yoshii_2007}.
-Structurally, all are characterized as described above, with randomly distributed $M$ and $M'$ ions on the bilayer (the crystal structure is illustrated in Fig.~\ref{fig:LuCuGaO4xtalstructure} and described in greater detail below).
-With the exception of $R$CuGaO$_4$ ($R$ = Yb, Lu)~\cite{cava_1998} all these materials exhibit a splitting of field cooled and zero field cooled magnetic susceptibilities at temperatures of order 20 K (and in some cases considerably higher), indicative of freezing or spin glass transitions.
-Previously the most extensively investigated stoichiometry was LuMgFeO$_4$~\cite{wiedenmann_1983,ikeda_1995,tanaka_1995,todate_1997,todate_1998_prb}.
+Much attention has been focussed on RFe$_2$O$_4$, where charge ordering of Fe$^{2+}$ and Fe$^{3+}$ is possible, and is thought to underlie the multiferroicity in LuFe$_2$O$_4$~\cite{ikeda:2005,Mulders:2011fs,deGroot:2012fi}, while in YbFe$_2$O$_4$ it appears that the charge frustration drives the formation of an incommensurate charge density wave~\cite{Hearmon:2012ih}.
+However, numerous examples with two different cations have also been characterized.
+As well as \lucuns; YMnFeO$_4$, Yb$M$FeO$_4$ ($M$ = Mg, Fe, Co, Cu), YbCuGaO$_4$, Lu$M$FeO$_4$ ($M$ = Zn, Fe, Co, Cu) and LuCoGaO$_4$ have all been studied~\cite{cava:1998,wiedenmann:1983,iida:1990,iida:1990:2,isobe:1990,tanaka:1990,iida:1991,matsumoto:1992,ikeda:1995,tanaka:1995,todate:1997,todate:1998:jpcm,todate:1998:prb,sunaga:2001,dabkowska:2002,yoshii:2007,fritsch:2012}.
+Structurally, all are described as having randomly distributed $M$ and $M'$ ions on the bilayer (the crystal structure is illustrated in Figure~\ref{fig:LuCuGaO4xtalstructure} and described in greater detail below).
+With the exception of $R$CuGaO$_4$ ($R$ = Yb, Lu)~\cite{cava:1998} all these materials exhibit a splitting of field cooled and zero field cooled magnetic susceptibilities at temperatures of order 20 K (and in some cases considerably higher), indicative of freezing or spin glass transitions.
+Previously the most extensively investigated stoichiometry was LuMgFeO$_4$~\cite{wiedenmann:1983,ikeda:1995,tanaka:1995,todate:1997,todate:1998:prb}.
 Studies using magnetization measurements, neutron scattering and M\"ossbauer spectroscopy established that there are short range magnetic correlations associated with frustrated two-dimensional ordering and suggested that random dilution leads to the formation of clusters and two types of site: those lying in the body of clusters and having a full complement of magnetic neighbors, and those lying on extended branches of clusters and having just one or two neighbors.